 The employment agreements in effect during 2019 for Messrs.
-Berman, McGrath, Novak and Kimble provided for an incentive bonus award (payable in cash and restricted stock for Messrs.
-Berman and McGrath, and in cash and restricted stock units for Messrs.
-Novak and Kimble) based on a percentage of each participant's base salary if the performance goals set by the Compensation Committee are met for that year.
+Berman, McGrath and Kimble provided for an incentive bonus award (payable in cash and restricted stock for Messrs.
+Berman and McGrath, and in cash and restricted stock units for Mr. Kimble) based on a percentage of each participant's base salary if the performance goals set by the Compensation Committee are met for that year.
 The employment agreements for Messrs.
 Berman and McGrath mandated that the specific criteria to be used is growth in net sales, EBITDA and total shareholder return, and the Committee sets the various target thresholds to be met to earn increasing amounts of the bonus up to a maximum of 300% of base salary for Mr. Berman and 125% for Messrs.
-McGrath, Novak and Kimble, although the Compensation Committee has the ability to increase the maximum in its discretion.
-The employment agreements for Messrs.
-Novak and Kimble provide for their criteria to be similar to Mr. McGrath's.
+McGrath and Kimble, although the Compensation Committee has the ability to increase the maximum in its discretion.
+The employment agreement for Mr. Kimble provides for the criteria to be similar to Mr. McGrath's.
 Commencing in 2012, the Committee is required to meet to establish criteria for earning the annual performance bonus (and with respect to Mr. Berman, any additional annual performance bonus) during the first quarter of the year.
-As described elsewhere herein, Mr. Berman's employment agreement was further amended in 2016, 2019 and 2021, Mr. McGrath's employment agreement was further amended in 2011, 2019 and 2021 and Mr. Kimble's employment agreement was amended in 2021.
+As described elsewhere herein, Mr. Berman's employment agreement was further amended in 2016, 2019, 2021 and 2022, Mr. McGrath's employment agreement was further amended in 2011, 2019 and 2021 and Mr. Kimble's employment agreement was amended in 2021 and 2022.

 The employment agreements in effect on January 1, 2017 for Messrs.
 Berman, McGrath and our chief executive officers contemplated that the Compensation Committee may grant discretionary bonuses in situations where, in its sole judgment, it believes they are warranted.
 The Committee approaches this aspect of the particular executive's compensation package by looking at the other components of the executive's aggregate compensation and then evaluating if any additional compensation is appropriate to meet our compensation goals.
-The Committee did not approve discretionary bonuses for 2018, approved discretionary bonuses of \$750,000 and \$138,000 to Messrs.
+The Committee approved discretionary bonuses of \$750,000 and \$138,000 to Messrs.
 Berman and McGrath, respectively, for 2019.
-Mr. Kimble received a \$100,000 discretionary bonus for 2020.
+Mr. Kimble received a \$100,000 discretionary bonus for 2020 and \$284,685 for 2021.